 5. What medical record systems will I be using?

-With the variety of electronic medical record systems used by hospitals, you probably haven’t used them all.
-Knowing the EMR system that you will be using will allow you to research and learn how to use it before you start your nursing position.
+Since hospitals use many different kinds of electronic medical record systems, you probably haven’t used them all.
+Knowing the EMR system you’ll be using will allow you to research and learn how to use it before starting your nursing position.
 Your supervisor might be pleased that you spent the time to learn the system they use.

 6. What type of orientation or training do you provide?

-Knowing what orientation or training process is provided can tell you how much support you might receive in the early stages of your career.
-Hearing information about extensive training and a detailed orientation process could give you an insight into the amount of care given to new nurses.
+Knowing what orientation or training process the employer provides can tell you how much support you might receive in the early stages of your career.
+Hearing information about extensive training and a detailed orientation process could give you an insight into the care given to new nurses.

 7. Who will I be reporting to?

 The answer you receive from this question will give you insight into the chain of command at the institution.
-Use this question to find out more about the head nurse of your unit, the Director Of Nursing and the Chief Nursing Officer.
+Use this question to learn more about your unit's head nurse, the director of nursing and the chief nursing officer.
 Asking about who you report to in the chain of command shows your diligence in following procedures and allows you to understand those procedures before you begin your work.

 8. Are there mentorship opportunities or continued support?

 Asking about mentoring is essential if you want to develop your nursing career at this institution.
-Nursing units and institutions that offer mentorship opportunities and continued training are beneficial because you have the chance to develop your nursing career.
+Nursing units and institutions that offer mentorship opportunities and continued training are beneficial because you can build your nursing career.

 9. What are some major challenges your nurses currently face?

-Understanding the most critical challenges that are currently faced by nurses in your potential unit gives you time to prepare for these challenges.
-You might find out that the unit you are applying for is understaffed or undertrained.
+Understanding the most critical challenges nurses currently face in your potential unit gives you time to prepare for these challenges.
+You might discover that the department you’re applying for is understaffed or undertrained.
 Asking follow-up questions will provide you with an understanding of why these challenges exist and what you can do to help.

 10. What are the best things I can do to succeed in this unit?

-11. How is my success measured at performance reviews?
+11. How is my success measured in performance reviews?

 If you need more information about what you need to be successful, asking a direct question like this will help tremendously.
-At performance or peer reviews, your success will be measured on a variety of criteria.
-Knowing the criteria that they measure can provide insight into what you can do from the first day to receive and maintain excellent reviews.
+Your success will be measured on various criteria during performance or peer reviews.
+Knowing the requirements they measure can provide insight into what you can do from the first day to receive and maintain excellent reviews.

 12. What advice would you give to a nurse who is new to your unit?